Jiu Jitsu Armbar: Everything You Need to Know

 Conclusion

-The closed guard armbar, mounted armbar, side control armbar, and straight Armbars are among the best armbar technique variations you should learn.
+The best armbar variations include the closed guard armbar, mounted armbar, side control armbar, and straight armbar.

 Related: The triangle choke is one of the most excellent attacks you should add to your BJJ arsenal.
 This firm chokehold is a must-know for any serious practitioner.
 Click here to learn more!